sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

     Either 'search', 'steam_id' or 'profile_id' required.

     The request response is only available as pure text.

-    Returns "Player not found", if no player could be found with the given criteria.
-    With some combinations of 'search', 'steam_id' and 'profile_id', if nothing could be found for example, the current rank #1 player of the given optional additional 'leaderboard_id' will be returned by the API.

  - `nb_get_recent_opp(search, steam_id, profile_id, leaderboard_id)`